mediafly/extensions-documentation/interactives.md

 ** A note on 'Availability':** You will see many API calls have no version numbers within the Availability column.
 In these cases, the calls have been in existence for a sufficiently long period of time that Interactives developers no longer need to worry about whether their clients' apps support those calls anymore.

+** Keeping mflyCommands up-to-date:** mflyCommands.js is available on the [bower package manager](http://bower.io/).
+This is the recommended way of consuming it as a dependency in your interactive.
+Link to the bower package: http://bower.io/search/?q=mfly-commands

 ## Controlling the app
 Controlling the app is done by opening a window to a special URL through JavaScript.
 The container app will handle this as an instruction to handle.
 The list of available URLs, and their appropriate actions, are listed below.